7. Your Guest List - who are you inviting to your wedding reception

-While the majority of guests invited for the 'Day List' will attend, being close friends and relatives, over half the 'Evening List', your less close friends and acquaintances, may not show up.
+While the majority of guests invited for the 'Day List' will attend, being close friends and relatives, many on the 'Evening List', your less close friends and acquaintances, may not show up.
 In some cases we have known 70% or more of the evening guests not showing up - despite coaches being laid on for them.
-Two 50 seater coaches once rolled up with only 15 guests between them - a single minibus would hve done the job, but the bride was clearly expecting another 90 to 100 evening guests.

 Remember that catering can account for around 50% of your Wedding Budget.
 So it is important to be highly accurate on your guest lists both for the day and the evening.